Powered by Atman Health

 Can I get a cardiology appointment today from Meridian?

-Often, yes.
-The booking page shows the live schedule — same-day and next-day cardiology appointments are frequently available, especially earlier in the week.
-Even when same-day isn't available, most Meridian patients are seen within the week.
+In many cases, yes — for a next-day visit.
+The booking page shows the live schedule, and next-day cardiology appointments are frequently available, especially earlier in the week.
+Most Meridian patients are seen within the week.
+Same-day visits are not currently part of the schedule.

 How long do you have to wait to see a cardiologist from Meridian?

 Most in-person cardiology practices serving Meridian have wait times of three to six months for a new patient appointment.
-Dr. Deo's virtual cardiology practice is accepting new patients within the week — often same-week, and in some cases a cardiology appointment is available today or tomorrow.
+Deo Medical Cardiology is accepting new patients within the week — often same-week, and in many cases a next-day cardiology appointment is available.
 You pick the time that works for you from the live schedule on the booking page — no referral needed.

 Where do I get labs, ECG, or imaging done if I'm in Meridian?

-When testing is needed, Dr. Deo orders it at a lab or imaging facility convenient to Meridian — major national lab/imaging providers (Quest, LabCorp, hospital outpatient imaging) work, plus most local cardiology testing centers.
+When testing is needed, we order it at a lab or imaging facility convenient to Meridian — major national lab/imaging providers (Quest, LabCorp, hospital outpatient imaging) work, plus most local cardiology testing centers.
 Results return electronically and are reviewed at your follow-up visit.

 Does insurance cover virtual cardiology visits for Meridian residents?